Is There a Dimmer Outlook Ahead for dMY Technology Group Inc. II (DMYD)?

 Craig Hallum gave a rating of “Buy” to DMYD, setting the target price at $25 in the report published on January 20th of the current year.

-Volatility was left at 8.31%, however, over the last 30 days, the volatility rate increased by 7.02%, as shares surge +12.72% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.87% lower at present.
+Volatility was left at 8.83%, however, over the last 30 days, the volatility rate increased by 9.33%, as shares sank -3.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -21.99% lower at present.

-During the last 5 trading sessions, DMYD fell by -5.44%, in comparison to the 20-day moving average, which settled at $17.98.
-In addition, dMY Technology Group Inc. II saw 3.81% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DMYD fell by -15.88%, in comparison to the 20-day moving average, which settled at $17.95.
+In addition, dMY Technology Group Inc. II saw -7.85% in overturn over a single year, with a tendency to cut further losses.